Miragon/miranum-ide/docs/development.md

 npx nx observe-all miranum-<extension-name>
 ```

 If not already done, you have to open this project with VS Code.
-Then select *Run and Debug* and choose the extension (
+Then select *Run and Debug* and choose the extension (see the figure below).
-see figure below).
 Use the `F5` key or the debug menu option `Run Miranum ...` to start the Extension Development Host.
 This will open a second window in which you can use/test the extension.

 ![vscode_run_debug.png](../images/vscode_run_debug.png)

-If the Extension Development Host is already running you can update it with `cmd + r` on mac (`crtl + r` probably on
+If the Extension Development Host is already running, you can update it with `cmd + r` on Mac (`crtl + r` windows/linux).
-windows/linux).

 ## Testing